 An adjustable rate mortgage may be a good idea if you are expecting your income to rise in the near future.
 A number of lenders offer low-income families low adjustable interest rates.
 The principal and interest becomes easier to handle once you earn a raise or promotion.

 When it comes down to it, your decision on getting an adjustable rate mortgage should be based around how quickly you think you can pay the loan off.
 ARMs can be a great option for real estate investors that are look to repair and then quickly sell a property.
-Individuals and families that are looking to live in a home for an extended period of time would be better off using a traditional mortgage.
+Individuals and families that are looking to live in a home for an extended period of time would be better off using a traditional fixed interest rate mortgage.